Risperdol

 Were you looking for information about Risperdal?
 Risperdol is a common misspelling of Risperdal.

 Risperdal® (risperidone) is a medicine that is approved to treat schizophrenia, bipolar disorder, and irritability due to autism.
 The prescription medication works by blocking or lessening the effects of several chemicals in the brain.
 Risperdal comes in tablet form and is usually taken once or twice a day.
 For people who have difficulty swallowing tablets, Risperdal is also available as a liquid, an orally disintegrating tablet, and as a long-acting injection.
-Some of the factors that can affect the dose of Risperdal that your healthcare provider prescribes include the medical condition being treated, your age and weight, other medical conditions you may have, and other medications you may be currently taking.
+Some of the factors that can affect the dose of Risperdal your healthcare provider prescribes include the medical condition being treated, your age and weight, other medical conditions you may have, and other medications you may be currently taking.
+For example, the drug may not be right for people with diabetes, epilepsy, or Parkinson's.
+Potential side effects include drowsiness, agitation, and anxiety.

 (For more information, click Risperdal.
-This article offers an overview of the drug's effects, dosing guidelines, and possible side effects.)
+This article offers more information on the drug's effects, dosing guidelines, and possible side effects.
+You can also click any of the links in the box to the right for specific information.)

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD